 This is book post #53 – Part “YOU”

-By the way, if you want to contribute to a positive workplace culture, my next open workshop on Positive Culture Change Leadership is scheduled for May 2018!
-More information and registration is available at a first come first serve basis.
+By the way, if you want to contribute to a positive workplace culture, check out my next open workshop on Positive Culture Change Leadership!
+Registration is available at a first come first serve basis.

 Leaders, employees, consultants, citizens – everyone can make a positive difference from any position, without needing permission or resources from others.
 This blog will help you see positive possibilities and (re)claim your positive agency.
 Unstuck yourself and engage others via your interaction and actions.
 Transform into a positive organization where people and performance thrive.